mohan-s-gopal/redis-valkey-tui/docs/Features.md

-# valkys Feature Documentation
+# redis-cli-dashboard Feature Documentation

 ## Overview
-valkys is an advanced TUI (Terminal User Interface) client for Redis and Valkey, inspired by RedisInsight and k9s.
+redis-cli-dashboard is an advanced TUI (Terminal User Interface) client for Redis and Valkey, inspired by RedisInsight and k9s.
 It provides a comprehensive set of features for managing, monitoring, and analyzing Redis data.

 ## Core Features